Theory of dynamical superradiance in organic materials: Numerical solution for the dissipative Tavis--Cummings model

 Figures~\ref{fig:pibs_c2}(a) and \ref{fig:pibs_c2}(c) show the dynamics for $N=10$ and $N=140$ for SF initial conditions ($\theta=0$).
 One can see that cumulants underestimate the dephasing processes, as the amplitude of oscillations is much larger than that in the exact solution.
 As such, for $N=140$, we only see agreement between the cumulant approximation and the exact solution at early times, specifically for $t<10\fs$.
 At later times, there is no agreement over the range of $N$ for which we can obtain exact results.
 Part of the dephasing (which is different from the dephasing due to the vibrations) causing this mismatch can be explained by the quantum corrections to the energy eigenvalues of the TC Hamiltonian for finite $N$~\cite{keeling_quantum_2009}.
 As discussed there, the mean-field (classical) solution with periodic oscillations corresponds to the case of equal (harmonic) energy-level spacing.
 At finite $N$ however the level spacing is not perfectly regular.
 Using the fact that the resulting anharmonicity is known to scale as $1/(\ln N)^3$, and that the cumulant solution for $N=140$ matches the exact solution up to $t\approx10\fs$ [cf. Fig.~\ref{fig:pibs_c2}(c)], we can estimate that, e.g., for $N=10^8$, this dephasing would set in after $t\approx 520\fs$.

 Figures~\ref{fig:pibs_c2}(b) and \ref{fig:pibs_c2}(d) compare the exact solution to cumulants and mean field for an SR initial state with $\theta=\pi/4$.
 Generally, the cumulant solution matches the exact solution better than the mean-field solution.
 Moreover, for increasing $N$, the early time period where cumulants match the exact solution increases.
 This indicates that for SR initial states, symmetry-broken cumulants capture the early-time behavior well.
+We provide quantitative evidence that this is the case in Appendix~\ref{sec:appendix_convergence}, where we show that both mean-field and cumulants converge monotonically towards the exact solution for $N$ up to $100$.

 As an additional test of mean-field results, we note that for SR initial states, the symmetry-broken cumulant solution converges to the mean-field solution for large enough $N$, as demonstrated in Fig.~\ref{fig:tc_c2_mf}.
 Since we are ultimately interested in the SR initial state, this leads us to conclude that for large $N$, it is reasonable to use mean-field theory.